Anypoint Security Policies for Edge

-Anypoint Security features a high-performance, reliable, and scalable service to enforce policies that apply to all nodes deployed to your Anypoint Runtime Fabric.
+Anypoint Security features a high-performance, reliable, and scalable service that works with Anypoint Runtime Fabric to enforce security policies on nodes deployed to your Anypoint Runtime Fabric.
 Anypoint Security provides denial-of-service (DoS), IP allowlists, HTTP limits, and Web Application Firewall (WAF) policies to protect your APIs.

-You can use these policies to handle all traffic to your Runtime Fabric, and leverage API Manager policies for handling specific behaviors to specific APIs.
+You can use the Anypoint Security policies to manage all traffic to your Runtime Fabric, and leverage API Manager policies to apply specific behaviors to specific APIs.

 Anypoint Security policies then act as a default router capability through which all traffic traverses.